Ernie Moss: Style of play

-When Moss was just starting his career, Chesterfield manager Jimmy McGuigan described him as:"A big, willing bloke, a charming fellow who had raw potential.
+When Moss was starting his career, Chesterfield manager Jimmy McGuigan described him as:"A big, willing bloke, a charming fellow who had raw potential.
 His balance was nil, therefore his ball control was nil.
 He knew where the goal lay but he couldn't often hit it."

-McGuigan worked hard to rectify this aspect of Moss' game and his hard work paid off, the youngster soon formed a deadly partnership with Kevin Randall.
+McGuigan worked hard to rectify this aspect of Moss' game, and his hard work paid off; the youngster soon formed a deadly partnership with Kevin Randall.
 McGuigan's training improved his overall abilities, though his heading skills had always been present.
 Moss always posed an aerial threat and scored many of his goals by towering over defenders and directing the ball into the net.
-A big man, he was closer to a 'gentle giant' than a dirty player.
+A big man, he was closer to a "gentle giant" than a dirty player.
 Football historian Jeff Kent described him as a "wholehearted striker".

-Moss claimed that "For me competing was all about the pride and dignity of honest endeavour, - and winning wasn't all about riches and rewards, it was about preserving ones sporting integrity, it was about honour."
+Moss claimed that "For me competing was all about the pride and dignity of honest endeavour, and winning wasn't all about riches and rewards, it was about preserving one's sporting integrity, it was about honour."

 None of his goals came from penalty kicks.
 Moss missed the only penalty he ever took, in his 1986 testimonial match against Sheffield United.